HoGentTIN/hogent-docsify/README.md

 ## Basic usage

-Edit, add or delete put your markdown files in the [docs](./docs/) directory.
+Edit, add or delete your markdown files in the [docs](./docs/) directory.

 ### Creating slides (debugging)